 twenty-foot equivalent unit series

-Drawing on industrial music from the 1980s – containerisation was the cause of the demise of London’s many docks and the surrounding deindustrialisation that followed provided the raw material for the birth of that political sonic reaction – Hellier has recorded percussive and resonant encounters with these familiar steel boxes.
-Using high sample-rate recordings and ambisonics, they reveal the sonically hidden stories.
-Evoking the ghosts of their contents and journeys, each vessel resonates differently, depending on its (unidentified) load and undisclosed history but also echos that industrial music.
+Drawing on industrial music from the 1980s – containerisation caused the demise of London’s many docks and the surrounding deindustrialisation that followed provided the raw material for the birth of a political sonic reaction – Hellier has recorded percussive and resonant encounters with these familiar steel boxes.
+Using high sample-rate recordings and ambisonics, they reveal the hidden stories.
+Evoking the ghosts of their contents and journeys, each vessel resonates differently, depending on its (unidentified) load and undisclosed history but also echos of that industrial music.
 The soundtrack contains fragments from Test Dept, Hellier attended a gig at the Albany by the band in 1984 during the height of the miners strike, supported by a welsh male voice choir.
 An attempt to make aural the anger felt at the time of immense social change.

 Twenty Foot Equivalent No.4 5 screen video installation and quad audio sound track